kartikmawani/Open-Source-helper/README.md

    * Error Handling: Verifying 404 responses for non-existent repositories.

 ### Running Tests

-# Run all tests in a serial environment to prevent DB collisions
+Run all tests in a serial environment to prevent DB collisions

      npx playwright test --workers=1

 ## Usage

-   * Login: Authenticate via GitHub to provide the system with the necessary scope to read your target repositories.
+   * GitHub Authentication: Login via GitHub to grant the system read-access to your repository metadata and structure.

-   * Input: Paste the URL of any public GitHub repository or specific Issue.
+  *Repository Selection: From your personalized dashboard, select any repository from your GitHub list to initiate a deep scan.

-   * Process: The system performs a DFS crawl to extract architectural context.
+  *Automated Analysis: The system performs a recursive DFS crawl and utilizes Gemini 2.5 Flash-Lite to determine your technical level and suggest          repositories to find  issues that matches user's skill level .

-   * Result: View your personalized "Contribution Roadmap," including tech-stack breakdowns and actionable implementation steps.
+  *Issue Suitability (Gemini Tab): Navigate to the Gemini Tab and paste a specific GitHub Issue URL.

+  *Roadmap Generation: Receive an AI-driven assessment of whether the issue matches your skill level, along with a step-by-step roadmap to implement the fix.